tadodotcom/post-type-switcher/readme.txt

 * Post to Page
 * Post to Custom
 * Custom to Custom

+As of 3.1.2, plugin works good with wmpl powered post types.

 As of 3.0.0, support for switching to or from Attachments was removed.
 This may come back in a subsequent version.